 'The law relating to human trafficking': talk at the 19th Commonwealth Law Conference, in Glasgow, United Kingdom, 2015.

-A talk on international arbitration in the energy sector at the International Arbitration Institute of the University of Miami, 2014.
+'International arbitration in the energy sector': talk at the International Arbitration Institute of the University of Miami, 2014.

 'Precedent in international investment arbitration': paper given to the 18th Commonwealth Law Conference in Cape Town, South Africa, 2013.